 The extent to which the force is efficient at keeping people safe and reducing crime is good.

 The extent to which the force is legitimate at keeping people safe and reducing crime is good.

 Wendy Williams, Her Majesty’s Inspector of Constabulary

-Read my assessment of Gwent Police below, or watch the video.
+Read my assessment of Gwent Police below.

 I am satisfied with most aspects of Gwent Police’s performance in keeping people safe and reducing crime, but the force needs to make improvements in some areas to provide a consistently good service.

 The force is good at identifying people who are vulnerable, but it needs to improve its approach to protecting victims of domestic abuse, and to serious and organised crime.

 The force has maintained a good understanding of demand, but it needs to do more to develop sustainable financial plans to achieve future savings.